Getting Started

 To provide easy and secure access to Action1 console, Action1 enables users to log in using single sign-on (SSO) instead of maintaining Action1-specific user credentials.
 This section explains how to configure SSO with Okta as an identity provider.

-NOTE: Make sure that user accounts are already created in Okta.
+NOTE: Make sure that user accounts in Okta are already created.

 Stage 1: Configure App Integration in Okta

-1. Sign in to the Okta console as an administrator.
+1. Sign in to Okta console as administrator.

-2. Navigate to Applications and click Create App Integration.
+2. Navigate to Applications and select Create App Integration.

-1. Then, in the app’s General settings, configure the following:
+1. Then, in the app integration’s General settings, configure the following:

 • In the App integration name, provide a meaningful name, e.g., Action1 Okta App.